dunglas/mercure/docs/hub/cookbooks.md

 ```

 Save this file to `/etc/supervisor/conf.d/mercure.conf`.
-Run `supervisorctl reread` and `supervisorctl update` to activate and start the Mercure hub.
+Run `supervisorctl reread` and `supervisorctl update` to activate and start the Mercure.rocks hub.

 ## Using NGINX as an HTTP/2 Reverse Proxy in Front of the Hub